haydenbleasel/ultracite/website/README.md

 You can find the newsletter sign up form in `./src/components/SignUpForm.jsx` — if you have a newsletter you'll want to wire this up with whatever mailing list software you use to get it to actually work.

-### RSS feed

-The site will automatically generate an RSS feed at build time based on the content of `./src/pages/index.mdx`.

-You can edit the metadata for the feed (like the title and description) in `./src/lib/generateRssFeed.js`.

-Make sure to set your `NEXT_PUBLIC_SITE_URL` environment variable as the RSS feed needs this to generate the correct links for each entry.

 ## License

 This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).